Flutterwave/Python-v2/README.md

 ### ```.all()```

-This allows you retrieve all transfers.
+This function is used to retrieve all transfers.

-A sample all Transfers call is:
+A sample call to fetch all transfers is:

 ```py
 res2 = rave.Transfer.all("")